Finding social media clients that value your time is an important part of growing your agency yet it’s a taboo topic most people don’t talk about 🤷♂️

 When you get someone to fill out an application to work with you – you reverse the sales process!
-The application process places you in control and in the position of an expert.
-It presents your service as scarce and sought-after, reinforces its value and subliminally convinces the prospect of your worth.
+The application process places you in the position of an expert.
+It presents your service as scarce and sought-after, reinforces its value, and subliminally convinces the prospect of your worth.

 Simply put, you’re immediately overcoming some of the biggest obstacles associated with landing new clients.
 That alone makes this the best sales process in my books.